sokrypton/ColabDesign/af/README.md

 and maximizing *pae* results in a two helix bundle.
 To encourage compact structures we add a `con` term)

 - binder specific losses
-  - *i_pae* - minimize PAE interface of the proteins
-  - *pae* - minimize PAE within binder
+  - *pae* - minimize PAE at interface and within binder
-  - *i_con* - maximize number of contacts at the interface of the proteins
   - *con* - maximize number of contacts within binder
+  - *tb_con* - maximize number of contacts at the interface of the proteins
+  - *bt_con* - maximize number of contacts at the interface of the proteins

 - partial hallucination specific losses
   - *sc_fape* - sidechain-specific fape